 Striped Newt Repatriation – In 2011 we entered into a Cost Share Agreement with the National Forest to conduct a 5-year project that uses repatriation and short-term wetland augmentation to help a critically imperiled amphibian species, the striped newt, avoid local extirpation or even extinction.
-We are continuing this repatriation project beyond Spring 2015 with support from the Florida Fish and Wildlife Conservation Commission, private foundation grants, and through our special ephemeral wetland research donation option.
+We are continuing this repatriation project beyond Spring 2020 with support from the Florida Fish and Wildlife Conservation Commission, private foundation grants, and through member donations..

 Reticulated Flatwoods Salamander Critical Habitat Unit Assessment – In 2007, the flatwoods salamander (Ambystoma cingulatum) was divided into two species, the reticulated flatwoods salamander (A. bishopi) and the frosted flatwoods salamander (A. cingulatum).
 After this separation, the original Endangered Species Act listing of the flatwoods salamander had to be amended to incorporate the new species.
 Click here to read our report to the US Fish and Wildlife Service updating information on the occupancy and habitat quality of the 16 reticulated flatwoods salamander Critical Habitat Units during fall 2012 through spring 2013.

 Inventory, Assessment, and Restoration Potential of Ephemeral Wetlands on Seven FFWCC Wildlife Management Areas – As part of a Florida Fish and Wildlife Conservation Commission Aquatic Habitat Restoration and Enhancement grant, we inventoried 1,513 isolated, ephemeral wetlands across seven WMA properties.
 The goal was to assist FWC land managers by identifying, inventorying, and assessing the restoration need of ephemeral wetlands on each property.

 - Triple N Ranch Wildlife Management Area Report